gionkunz/md-chat-workshop/README.md

 2. Download [the VM Zip file](http://images.workshoptage.ch/images/ws5/ws-5.zip) from the /ch/open server and extract into a folder on your machine (The VM is totally around 7 GB)
 3. Import the VM into VMWare Player by opening the .vmx file
 4. Start the VM to make sure everything is okay
+5. If you'd like to log in to the system and pre-install some software you'd like to use, please use the password "dev".
+Please don't update existing software or modify core components, as we would like to guarantee a smooth workshop experience.

 Now you're set and prepared for the workshop.
 If you've installed the VM there are no more steps to follow.